harodggg/jam/graypaper-cn.md

 &nbsp;&nbsp;&nbsp;&nbsp;The appendix contains various additional material important for the protocol definition including the pvm in appendices A & B, serialization and Merklization in appendices C & D and cryptography in appendices F, G & H. We finish with an index of terms which includes the values of all simple constant terms used in the work in appendix I, and close with the bibliography.

+<h3 align="center">2.
+Previous Work and Present Trends</h3>
+&nbsp;&nbsp;&nbsp;&nbsp;In the years since the initial publication of the Ethereum *YP*, the field of blockchain development has grown immensely.
+Other than scalability, development has been done around underlying consensus algorithms, smart-contract languages and machines and overall state environments.
+While interesting, these latter subjects are mostly out scope of the present work since they generally do not impact underlying scalability.

 [^1]: The gas mechanism did restrict what programs can execute on it by placing an upper bound on the number of steps which may be executed, but some restriction to avoid infinite-computation must surely be introduced in a permissionless setting.